codatio/codat-docs/docs/integrations/accounting/netsuite/oracle-netsuite-faq.md

 Company 4: Codat Germany
 Company 5: Codat | London

-## How are custom forms handled when pushing data to NetSuite?
+## How are custom forms handled when writing data to NetSuite?

 NetSuite allows users to set custom forms for pages, including custom entry and custom transaction forms.
 This is an alternative to using the default standard forms.

-If the target page has a custom form set, data is pushed using the standard form for the page.
-Any custom fields which have been added to the custom form are not pushed.
+If the target page has a custom form set, data is written using the standard form for the page.
+Any custom fields which have been added to the custom form are not written.

-If the push operation fails, check that the standard form for the page is active and is enabled for the required user role.
+If the write operation fails, check that the standard form for the page is active and is enabled for the required user role.
 If this is the case, next check that the standard form itself has not been modified.
-A common cause of push failure is custom fields on the standard form set as mandatory.
+A common cause of write failure is custom fields on the standard form set as mandatory.

 For more information, see <a className="external" href="https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/chapter_N2852749.html" target="_blank">Custom Forms</a> in the NetSuite documentation.